threefoldtech/web3gw/manual/src/server/sftpgo.md

 [Sftpgo](https://github.com/drakkan/sftpgo) is a SFTP web server with HTTP and webdav support.
 This server is integrated in web3 proxy, providing a simple to use web client that allows users to manage and share their files.

 The integration is done through our own fork of the project found [here](https://github.com/freeflowuniverse/aydo).
-This integration build on what is already available and add additional features like allowing editing of office documents through the web client and improving syntax highlighting for selected languages.
+This integration build on what is already available and add additional features, the following have been added so far:

+- Allowing editing of office documents through the web client via OnlyOffice document server integration
+- Adding syntax highlighting in the code editor for Golang, Vlang, Yaml and Markdown.
+- Implementing a HTTP client to the SFTPGO API using Vlang

 ## Enabling the server